Frequently asked questions

 - What if it is a long time that I sat my degree?

-We may recommend that you take a Subject Knowledge Enhancement course prior to starting your teacher training.
+We may recommend that you take a Subject Knowledge Enhancement course for secondary candidates prior to starting your teacher training.
 These courses are designed to top up or refresh your subject knowledge and are fully funded.
 They vary in duration and can be done online, so you can find a course that suits you.

 SKEs are only available for the following subjects: maths, physics, languages, biology, chemistry, computing, English, geography and design and technology.